mehulagg/gitlab/doc/user/clusters/agent/index.md

 ## GitLab Agent GitOps workflow

 The GitLab Agent uses multiple GitLab projects to provide a flexible workflow that can suit various needs.
-The below diagram shows these repositories and the main actors involved in a deployment.
+This diagram shows these repositories and the main actors involved in a deployment:

 ```mermaid
 sequenceDiagram